 The policy shows “reporting abuse, shall be defined as, following management of the immediate risk to the resident or residents.”
 Employees “are required to report any incident, allegation or suspicion of potential abuse to the Administrator immediately, or to an immediate supervisor.”

-If you suspect your loved one is being abused or neglected while a resident at Generations at Neighbors, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
+If you suspect your loved one is being abused or neglected while a resident at Generations at Neighbors, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
 Our law firm fights aggressively on behalf of Ogle County victims of mistreatment living in long-term facilities including nursing homes in Byron.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.
 We have years of experience in successfully resolving recompense claims to ensure our clients receive the compensation they deserve.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
 This agreement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.